 - No color or alternative size options

-- Not easy to deflate and pack into travel case
+- Not easy to deflate and pack into a travel case

 The REI self-inflating pillow is a durable and good-looking travel and camping pillow.
 The pillow’s filling is a combination of air and foam, which makes it extra comfortable and slightly more responsive than a pillow that is only inflatable.

 The pillow inflates itself very quickly and I like that I can add extra air manually if I want it to be super firm.
-The valve is also pretty easy to use and there are instructions on the valve itself so you know how to pull and/or twist it on and off to inflate or deflate.
+The valve is also pretty easy to use and there are instructions on the valve itself.
+It’s easy to learn how to pull and/or twist it on and off to inflate or deflate.

 The silicone striping on the back of the pillow is unique and not something I’ve seen in other travel pillows.

 I think it is especially handy for this pillow specifically because the stretch-knit polyester fabric cover is soft and comfortable but is prone to slipping.
-This will definitely help keep your pillow in place if you have it up against the window of a plane or car.
+This will definitely help keep the pillow in place if it’s up against the window of a plane or car.

 The pillow is not machine washable or dryer-friendly and the care instructions are a bit detailed.
-REI says you should fully inflate the pillow and use a soft brush with mild detergent to clean it.
+REI says the traveler should fully inflate the pillow and use a soft brush with a mild detergent to clean it.
 Then rinse it off, towel and air dry.

-It will take some time to get the pillow fully cleaned and dried so that’s worth keeping in mind if you’re a frequent traveler.
+It will take some time to get the pillow fully cleaned and dried so that’s something for frequent travelers to keep in mind.

-Another way you can protect your pillow from germs and help keep it clean for longer is to use the travel case (or “stuff sack” as REI calls it) with your pillow.
+Another way to protect the pillow from germs and help keep it clean for longer is to use the travel case (or “stuff sack” as REI calls it) with the pillow.

 It was a little hard for me to fully deflate the pillow, probably because of the foam filling, and get it tight enough to fit in the case.

-On REI’s website, they show you how to deflate and scrunch the pillow, but I would recommend following the instructions written on the package and place the pillow on a flat surface and roll the air out like you would roll up a sleeping bag.
+On REI’s website, there are instructions on how to deflate and scrunch the pillow, but I would recommend following the instructions written on the package and place the pillow on a flat surface and roll the air out like a person would roll up a sleeping bag.